 \section{Introduction}

 A multi-type branching process, as defined in Chapter II of the book by \citet{Harris64}, describes discrete non-overlapping generations of a population which is partitioned into $d$ types.
+In this paper we will assume $d$ to be finite.
 Individuals in the population at any time step give birth to a non-negative integer valued random number of offspring in the next generation.
 The number of offspring per parent is identically and independently distributed across parents of a given type and across generations.
 The expected number $m_{ij}$ of offspring of type-$j$ per parent of type-$i$ is assumed to be finite for all $i, j \in \{1, \ldots d\}$, and to allow for the possibility that a population can become extinct, at least one parental type has a non-zero probability of producing no offspring.
-If $\rho$ is the maximal eigenvalue of the matrix whose elements are $m_{ij}$, the process is said to be subcritical, critical or supercritical according as $\rho < 1$, $\rho = 1$ or $\rho > 1$ respectively.
+If $\rho$ is the maximal eigenvalue of the matrix $(m_{ij})_{i, j = 1}^d$, which we assume to be irreducible, the process is said to be subcritical, critical or supercritical according as $\rho < 1$, $\rho = 1$ or $\rho > 1$ respectively.

 As a population genetics model, a multi-type branching process has some similarities to haploid Wright-Fisher and Moran models, in which the total population size is usually assumed to be constant or to vary deterministically, rather than varying stochastically with time.
 To see the similarities, decompose the expected number of offspring per parent as $m_{ij} = \lambda_i r_{ij}$, where the $r_{ij}$ are elements of a finite-state Markov transition matrix whose rows sum to 1.
 The $r_{ij}$ are per-generation mutation rates between alleles, and the $\lambda_i$ carry information about the relative fitness of allele types~\citep{burden2018mutation}.
 If the distribution of the number of offspring per parent is independent of parental type, and hence $\lambda_i = \lambda = \rho$, the model corresponds to neutral mutations.
 In this case, the total population size, ignoring allele types, is effectively the $d = 1$ case and evolves as a Bienyam\'e-Galton-Watson (BGW) branching process~\citep{watson1875probability}.